CSI (franchise): Miami (CSI: Miami)

-The Miami CSIs were firstly, in the backdoor pilot, stationed out of a broom closet next to the MDPD's bull pen.
-They were given their own building prior to the start of the first season.
+The Miami CSIs were firstly, stationed out of a broom closet next to the MDPD's bull pen.
+They were given their own building prior to the start of the third season.
 Originally dark and technical, this building housed Horatio's office, Megan's office, specialist labs, and a locker room.
 During the fourth season a government grant meant that slanted glass walls, multiple modern labs, an interrogation room, and a new locker room were all constructed.
 Horatio's office is not seen following the lab's reconstruction—although a state-of-the-art ballistics suite was added, acting as Calleigh's office.
 The lab has reinforced windows and shutters to protect against hurricanes and tsunamis.

-Manhattan (CSI: NY)
+New York City (CSI: NY)

 The New York team are equally scientists and detectives, and frequently use criminal profiling (as well as evidence and theories) to solve cases.
 The crimes the New York CSI team face (other than the standard murders, attempted murders, kidnappings, and rapes) include organized crime activity involving the Italian Mafia, street-gang violence, and ethnic, cultural, and ability differences.